All You Need to Know about Wide Area Network (WAN) Network Design:

 In this tutorial, we will explore the designing aspects of the WAN networks with the significance of STM links in WAN technology.

-- The links used for connectivity should be reliable and in protection.
+- The links used for connectivity should be reliable and protective.
 By provisioning protection, if one link fails the network will still be alive by using the protection link.

 - The overall network throughput should come out best and packet delay should be as minimal as possible.